julienw/calendar-server/README.md

   "due": 1466613000000
 }
 ```
-* 404 if no reminder with this ID exists.
+* 404 if no reminder with this ID exists or if the logged in user has no common
+  groups with at least 1 recipient.

 ### GET `/reminders/{id}/recipients`